conoro/hugo.conoroneill.com/content/post/what-happens-when-every-race-is-a-dnf.md

 My plan for 2024 was to replay 2023 but this time finish everything.
 How's that going, you ask?

-* WTF 2024 - Timed out after one loop
+* WTF 2024 - Timed-Out after one loop
 * Beara Way Ultra 2024 - DNS
-* KWU 2024 - I'll tell you in 3 weeks
+* Kerry Way Ultra attempt 3 - I'll tell you in 3 weeks

 The tear near my knee and the plantar eventually landed me in with the physio in May, after WTF was a total shit-show.
 Unsurprisingly he just said "stop".
 I needed to rest and let the tear recover, do rehab exercises and get shockwave therapy in my heel.